MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-powerbi-visual.md

 ---
-title: "Add a Power BI visual in a model-driven app (Video) | MicrosoftDocs"
+title: "Add a Power BI visual in a model-driven app (contains video) | MicrosoftDocs"
 description: "Learn how to add Power BI visuals into model-driven apps" ms.date: 06/25/2021 ms.service: powerapps